 Located at the junction of the Trans-Canada Highway and Highway 599, Ignace is in the heart of Ontario's Sunset Country.
 Tourism is the main industry in this town with a population of 1,184 people.
-This area has many lakes, rivers and forested land that offer locals and visitors excellent hunting and fishing opportunities.
+This area has many lakes, rivers, and forested land that offer locals and visitors excellent hunting and fishing opportunities.
 Whether you are looking for a remote wilderness experience, family vacation, or just a terrific beach to try during your highway travels, the Township of Ignace welcomes you!
 There is a variety of accommodations in Ignace including lodges, campgrounds, hotels and fly-in outpost camps.

 Distances to the nearest towns: